DMAP permits on state game lands now available

 Round 3 antlerless license outlook

-Not only will Monday, Aug.
-14 mark the start of DMAP permit sales, it’s also when the third round of antlerless deer license sales begins.
+Not only did Monday mark the start of DMAP permit sales, it was also the start of the third round of antlerless deer license sales.

 In Round 3, hunters who already have purchased two antlerless deer licenses may pick up a third for any Wildlife Management Unit where licenses remain.
-Sales of both third-round antlerless licenses and DMAP permits will begin at 8 a.m. at all locations where licenses are sold, including online.
+Sales of both third-round antlerless licenses and DMAP permits are held at all locations where licenses are sold, including online.

 To date, seven of Pennsylvania’s 22 Wildlife Management Units are sold out of antlerless licenses, and additional WMUs could sell out before the third round arrives.
 Other WMUs likely will still have tens of thousands of licenses remaining for purchase in the third round.